tigerfarm/work/golang/README.md

 Install,
 + [Getting started](https://go.dev/learn/) with a download link.
 + I downloaded: https://go.dev/dl/go1.19.darwin-amd64.pkg
-+ Ran the package installer.
++ I ran the package installer.
 It pause for a while, then completed.

-Post install.
+Post install, run the following to test Go commandline.
 ````
 $ ls /usr/local/go
 ...